 What is a story-based learning approach?

 Growing up, children listen to fairy-tales which provide an accessible way to communicate important messages to children in a playful, simple manner.
 Younger minds make connections between the fairy-tale world and real-life situations, which helps them develop problem-solving skills.
 Put another way, stories make it easier for children to receive and process information.
+Storytelling as a teaching method is thus a highly effective tool for building up new knowledge and learning a variety of 21st-century skills.

 A story-based learning approach moves children into the world of imagination while acquiring new skills, which simplifies the educational process and makes it more effortless.